 The index uses values for total dissolved solids, temperature, calcium hardness, m-alkalinity and pH.
 As with the Langelier Index, it is the difference between a calculated and the actual pH.

-In the Ryzner index, a value above 6 indicates the water is likely to form calcium carbonate scale, while a value below 6 indicates the water will dissolve scale and be corrosive.
+In the Ryzner index, a value above 6 indicates the water is likely to form a calcium carbonate scale, while a value below 6 indicates the water will dissolve scale and be corrosive.

 The Aggressive index was developed as a means to assess the corrosive tendency of water on asbestos cement pipe, though it is also used more generally.
 It is part of AWWA Standard C-400.
 It is another substitution for the Langelier Index.
 It is simpler and more convenient than the Langelier Index, but also less accurate.
 The Aggressive Index uses pH, calcium hardness, and alkalinity.
 It does not use temperature and total dissolved solids.

 An AI above 12 indicates nonaggressive, non-corrosive water; an AI below 10 indicates extremely aggressive (corrosive) water.
 Values between 10 and 12 would be considered moderately aggressive.

 Turbidity is the measure of relative clarity in a liquid; in water, it is a cloudy appearance caused by small suspended particles, often referred to as colloidal or non-settleable solids.
 Turbidity is measured by shining a light through water and measuring the intensity of scattered light reflected back to the sensor.

 Turbidity is aesthetically displeasing and can also represent a health concern, either due to the nature of the suspended particles or because these particles provide food and shelter for pathogens.